scottaohara/accessibility_interview_questions/README.md

 - Describe what someone would use heading tags for.
 - What are skip links and who benefits from them?
 - What are some of the tools available to test the accessibility of a website or web application?
+- How can using plain language benefit the accessibility of a document?

 ## Technical